 Considering coming this year?
 Then note that trainees need to start gaining experience throughout the year with operating steam equipment.
 Our organization is heavily geared towards educating the team to safely operate the steam and heritage equipment on site

 CLICK FOR PHOTOS FROM PREVIOUS STEAM TRAINING WEEKENDS

-NEW RULES FOR PARTICIPANTS IN 2017 PROGRAMME – READ THEM CAREFULLY!
+NEW RULES FOR PARTICIPANTS in PROGRAMME AFTER 2017 – READ THEM CAREFULLY!

 • To run the course, a minimum of 8 licences is required.

 • Fewer than 8 there will be a review as to whether to proceed

 • Licences cost $450 each payable to LearnPRN Pty Ltd t/as SteamTraining

 • A BS, BA or ES licence can be obtained.